fmeringdal/do-hashicorp-cluster/README.md

 ## Adding HTTPS
 Traefik has really nice integrations with lets encrypt and can manage your certificates (creation, renewal etc).
 These are the steps needed to activate HTTPS:
 1. Point your domain to the floating ip created in the cluster terraform infrastructure
-2. In `traefik.nomad` uncomment the following code `certificatesResolvers.myresolver.acme` section and add your own email.
+2. In `traefik.nomad` uncomment the `certificatesResolvers.myresolver.acme` section and add your own email.
 3. In `app.nomad` your service tags should look like this (Remember to replace `YOUR_DOMAIN_NAME` with your domain name):
 ```
 	"traefik.enable=true",